alan-turing-institute/clean-air-infrastructure/README.md

 SAS_TOKEN=$(python containers/entrypoints/insert_static_datasets.py -g)
 ```

-Otherwise you must request a SAS token from an infrastructure developer.
+Otherwise you must request a SAS token from an infrastructure developer and set it as a variable:

-### Insert data into the database

-Once you have a SAS token run the following using the SAS token you were provided with:

 ```bash
 SAS_TOKEN=<SAS_TOKEN>